KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 Pointers actually only use the lower 48 bits out of their total 64, meaning we can easily fit it into the leftover 52 bits of the NaN value.

+> Note: This is an assumption about current hardware and architectures.
+> It's not guaranteed to always be the case so keep that in mind if you're
+> writing code that's supposed to last for a very long time (decades+).

-Lets see how a pointer would be encoded into the NaN value and how we can distinguish a regular NaN value (these should still be available in our language) from an encoded pointer.
+Let's see how a pointer would be encoded into the NaN value and how we can distinguish a regular NaN value (these should still be available in our language) from an encoded pointer.
 We can set the sign bit at the beginning of the NaN value to signal that the value is actually an encoded pointer.